nestauk/ds-cookiecutter/docs/docs/structure.md

 Instead add `ipykernel` as a dependency.
 This is a lightweight dependency that allows `jupyter`/`jupyterlab` installed elsewhere (e.g. your main conda environment or system installation) to run the code in your project.

+Run `python -m ipykernel install --user --name=<project environment name>` from the environment where you run jupyter to allow jupyter to use your project's virtual environment.

 The advantages of this are:

 - You only have to configure `jupyter`/`jupyterlab` once